Patrickgsheng/gitproject/readme.txt

-further learning no ff merge.

-add a new file named hello.py, at the same time, learn about bug

-2 further study about stash
+i have changed readme.txt at the same time